 Setting up a Hugo development server

-This guide will help you get your local development environment up and running with Hugo, which is the open-source static site generator that we use.
+This guide will help you get your local docs development environment up and running with Hugo, which is the open-source static site generator that we use to built this documentation site.

 All the docs are written in markdown and Hugo supports the Commonmark markdown syntax.
 The exception to this is community-contributed Velociraptor artifacts which are written in YAML format.